JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 ### Timestamp Extractors

-When KSQL imports a topic to create a stream, it gets the timestamp from the topic\'s messages by using a *timestamp extractor* class.
+When KSQL imports a topic to create a stream, it gets the timestamp from the topic's messages by using a *timestamp extractor* class.
 Timestamp extractors implement the [TimestampExtractor](https://docs.confluent.io/current/streams/javadocs/org/apache/kafka/streams/processor/TimestampExtractor.html) interface.